shadowhunt22/shadowhunter22s-config-library/README.md

 This library is:

 - An abstraction of my config system used by the majority of my mods.
 All of my mods that have their own config system, with the exception being `armor-indicator`, implement the same exact code.
-This code is also very brittle and limiting in what I can do.
+That same code they implement is also very brittle and limiting in what I can do.
 - An implementation to fit the needs of my mods.
 There are plenty of far better config libraries out there, but I need one that fits the various needs of my mods.

 ## What this library ISN'T